adamsilver/fdpb/01-a-registration-form.md

 Like the hint pattern mentioned earlier, the error message is injected inside the label.
 When the field is focused, screen reader users will hear the message in context so they can freely move through the form without having to refer to the summary.

 The error message is coloured red and uses an SVG warning icon to draw users' attention.
+If we'd just used a colour change to denote an error, this would exclude color-blind users.
+So this works really well for sighted users.
+But what about screen reader users?

-This works well for sighted users but leaves screen reader users less informed.
-To give sighted and non-sighted users an equivalent experience, the `aria-invalid="true"` attribute should be added to the form control.
+To give both sighted and non-sighted users an equivalent experience, we can use the well-supported `aria-invalid` attribute.
+When the user focuses the input it will now announce “Invalid” (or similar) in screen readers.

 ```HTML
 <input aria-invalid="false">
 ```

-Taking the email address field as an example, when the   input is focused, screen readers will announce the label in combination with “invalid entry” (or similar).
-In doing so, this conforms to principle 1, *Provide a comparable experience*.

 *Note: the registration form only consists of text inputs.
-In the next chapter we'll look at how to inject errors accessibly for groups of fields such as radio buttons.*
+In the chapter 3, “Book A Flight”, we'll look at how to inject errors accessibly for groups of fields such as radio buttons.*

 ### Submitting The Form Again